xariskaliakatsos/Examining-the-Debates-of-the-Greek-Parliament-1989-through-2020/README.md

 ## Description

 Examining the Debates of the Greek Parliament 1989 through 2020 is a project that was created as a semester Project in the context of “Technologies for Big Data Analytics” class.
 MSc Data and Web Science, School of Informatics, Aristotle University of Thessaloniki.
-The project team conisted of me, Marios Kadriour and Zoi Chatzichristodoulou.
+The project team conisted of me, Marios Kadriou and Zoi Chatzichristodoulou.

 My team and I focused on the following tasks:
 * Identification of different topics by year